 Introduction to REST

-Why do we use REST API?
+Why do we Use REST API?

 Consider the scenario of the Book My Exhibit submission.
-Now, clearly, a lot of input data is required because the data in the app is never static.
+Now, a lot of input data is required because the data in the app is never static.
 Either it is frequent films or various towns that screen different language films at different times of the day.
 The fact that data is constantly evolving in these systems is never static.
 Ok, these data are received from the server or the database server.

 Constraints of REST Architecture